 All dressed up and nowhere to go?
 We know the feeling.
 But that doesn’t mean we can’t celebrate the change in seasons and embrace the latest wave of fall trends.
 While restocking your wardrobe may not feel feasible or even necessary this year, we’re excited to try out the earthy, muted, and moody tones of autumn with an at-home manicure.
 That’s right—even if you can’t remember the last time you had a professional tend to your tips and toes, this year’s lineup of fall trends is easy enough to DIY.

-To get a jump start on the season, we reached out to a few of our favorite nail experts to hear firsthand what to expect in terms of colors, innovations, and trends this fall.
+We reached out to a few of our favorite nail experts to hear firsthand what to expect in terms of colors, innovations, and trends this fall.
 Think of it as an at-home mani consultation that will help guide you through the season ahead.
 Even better?
 You’ll know exactly what to ask for when nail salons reopen in your area—just remember to sanitize, wear a face mask, and tip generously.

 Until then, keep scrolling for inspiration and advice from our pros in New York and Los Angeles.